Biden says 'everybody must condemn' attack on Trump, hopes to speak with ex-president soon

 The president delivered remarks from the White House’s emergency briefing room in Rehoboth Beach, Delaware, which is set up whenever the president travels to allow him to deliver remarks to the country in a matter of minutes.
 He was spending the weekend at his beach home and was at a nearby church for mass when the shooting occurred.

+As he left the church, reporters asked if the president had been briefed about the shooting.
+Biden turned toward reporters with a serious look on his face but replied simply, “no,” before stepping into his motorcade.

-Biden received an “initial briefing” from aides after he left church minutes after the shooting and then convened security officials for a more in-depth update from Kimberly Cheatle, the director of the United States Secret Service, Homeland Security Secretary Alejandro Mayorkas, and White House homeland security adviser Liz Sherwood-Randall.
+Biden received an “initial briefing” from aides moments later then convened security officials for a more in-depth update from Kimberly Cheatle, the director of the United States Secret Service, Homeland Security Secretary Alejandro Mayorkas, and White House homeland security adviser Liz Sherwood-Randall.

+Many Republicans quickly blamed the violence on Biden and his allies, arguing that sustained attacks on Trump as a threat to democracy have created a toxic environment.
+They pointed in particular to a comment Biden made to donors on July 8, saying “it’s time to put Trump in the bullseye.”

-After the shooting at Trump’s rally, the Biden campaign said it was pausing all messaging to supporters and working to pull down all of its television ads as quickly as possible, the campaign said.
+The Biden campaign said Saturday that it was pausing all messaging to supporters and working to pull down all of its television ads as quickly as possible in light of the shooting.

 Vice President Kamala Harris said in a statement that she was also briefed, adding that she and her husband “are relieved" that Trump was not seriously inured.